fluthjs/fluth-vue/packages/core/useFluth/index.en.md

 );
 ```

-When using the render method in template, you need to set the script's lang to tsx:
+When using the render method in templates, you need to set the script lang to tsx:

 ```vue
 <template>